Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.18.2/items-and-blocks.md

 #### Extra Methods

-- `.ore()`{: .language-javascript }: Sets the collision shape to that of TFC's ores
+- `.ore()`{: .language-kube }: Sets the collision shape to that of TFC's ores
-- `.twig()`{: .language-javascript }: Sets the collision shape to that of TFC's twigs and makes the block flammable
+- `.twig()`{: .language-kube }: Sets the collision shape to that of TFC's twigs and makes the block flammable
-- `.groundCoverModel(String)`{: .language-javascript }: Sets the default model shape, defaults to 'boulder'.
+- `.groundCoverModel(String)`{: .language-kube }: Sets the default model shape, defaults to 'boulder'.
 A list of available options:
     - 'bismuthinite',
     - 'bone',
     - 'boulder',